 I’m a writer, journalist and technologist.
 I spent a large part of my early career writing about media for major news outlets including The Washington Post.

 I wrote the book Hamlet’s BlackBerry: Building a Good Life in the Digital Age (HarperCollins, 2010), which offered constructive solutions to some of the human downsides of today’s technologies.
 A New York Times bestseller, it has been published in many countries and languages.
 The book launched me on a journey into the technology world.

 In 2014, I joined the MIT Media Lab as a research scientist and spent the next five years on research projects aiming to ensure that artificial intelligence reflects human values and enables social progress.
-I’m now Visiting Scholar for Humanistic Technologies at the Center for Humans and Machines, Max Planck Society, Berlin.
-I’m also co-founder and CEO of Public Mind, a non-profit launching in 2023 that will be mapping online public discourse on the major ethical, social and policy questions of our time.
+I’m now Visiting Scholar for Humanistic Technologies at the Max Planck Center for Humans and Machines, Berlin.

 – William Powers, 2024